-One of the positive changes that have come about is that many material and equipment related recommendations have almost become a standard in today’s new office build-outs.
-Such examples, specifically contribute towards items that directly reduce the adverse impact on the environment, increased use of local material as well as recyclable and recycled content in the material used in office fit-outs.
-Furthermore, with increased inclusion of various green-friendly equipment, the OEMs for HVAC equipment have been able to bring in efficiency in pricing of energy efficient equipment by almost 10-12% over the past decade.
-LED-based light fixtures have become a standard inclusion in the ‘bill of materials’.
-Similarly, OEMs of low flow plumbing fixtures and fittings have seen an increase in cost-efficient product ranges.
+As a positive change introduced by this drive and how the users welcomed these initiatives, it has been witnessed that many material and equipment-related recommendations brought-in by this drive have almost become a standard in today’s new office build-outs.
+Such examples, specifically contribute towards items that directly reduce the adverse impact on the environment, use of local material and increased use of recyclable & recycled content in the material used in office fit-outs.
+Furthermore, with increased inclusion of various green-friendly equipment the OEMs for HVAC equipment have been able to bring in efficiency in pricing of energy efficient equipment by almost 10%-12% over the past decade.
+LED-based light fixtures have become a standard inclusion in the ‘bill of materials’ (also with incentivized push, it received from central and state governments).
+Similarly, OEMs of low flow plumbing fixtures & fittings have seen increase product portfolio/range with cost-efficient ranges made accessible for widespread use.

-More and more organizations, whether seeking a green certification or not, have been stressing on building energy efficient setups to help reduce environmental impact, energy bills, and instead focus towards the health and wellness of employees.
+More and more organizations, whether seeking a green certification or not, have been stressing on building energy efficient setups to help contribute towards the environment, reduce energy bills, and renewed focus towards the health & wellness of their employees.

-Wellness drives also promote the use of design elements that encourage activity such as easily accessible staircases and recreational areas.
-Along with this, ergonomic furnishings minimise discomfort and limit the development of chronic physical injuries.
+The wellness drive also promotes the use of design elements that promote and encourage activity such as easily accessible staircases and recreational areas.
+Along with this, ergonomic furnishings minimizes discomfort and limit the development of chronic physical injuries.